build-on-aws/content/tutorials/solving-problems-you-cant-see-using-aws-x-ray-and-cloudwatch-for-user-level-observability-in-your-serverless-microservices-applications/index.md

 Imagine this:

-You’re a cloud engineer for a website that is built using AWS serverless technologies such as AWS Lambda.
-You receive a call from a customer that insists they’re unable to open their shopping cart on your website.
-You open the same website and login with your id and try the same operation and it works fine.
-What do you do next?
+Imagine this: you’re a cloud engineer for a website built using AWS serverless technologies such as AWS Lambda.
+You receive a call from a customer insisting they’re unable to open their shopping cart on your website.
+You open the same website and login with your ID and try the same operation and it works fine.
+What do you do?

 If you’re using AWS X-Ray and Amazon CloudWatch, there are plenty of things that you can do to understand what is happening from this user’s or other users’ perspective.